 - a figure based on the cost to you

-Read chapter 6 of the 480 expenses and benefits guide for further information.
+Read chapter 6 of booklet 480 - an expenses and benefits guide for further information.

 Asset transferred to a director or employee or a member of his or her family or household after the asset has depreciated or been used